Ricardicus/perceptron/README.md

 # Perceptron
-A multi layered perceptron in python!
+A multilayered perceptron artificial neural network in python!
-It can to regression and binary classification.
+It can to regression and binary classification today.
 I might extend it further in the future to make multiple label classification also!